akeneo/Dockerfiles/README.md

 |             |                                                                                              | akeneo/fpm:php-7.1        |
 |             |                                                                                              | akeneo/apache-php:php-7.1 |

-For all images, images tagged `latest` are identical to those using the most recent PHP version.
+For all images, tag `latest` is identical to the one corresponding to the most recent PHP version.

 **Please, remember that, for the moment, only Apache + mod_php, with PHP 5.6, is officially supported by Akeneo.**